 Cases of domestic violence and child abuse were commonly resolved within the household.
 Limited access to institutions of justice also contributed to the preference for customary law as a way of solving societal problems.
 Recourse to the formal justice system was poorly understood, expensive, and seldom used.

-Sexual Harassment: There is no law prohibiting sexual harassment, and it was widespread.
+Sexual Harassment: No law prohibits sexual harassment, and it was widespread.
 The government undertook no initiatives to combat the problem.

 Discrimination: The constitution grants men and women equal rights.
 Gender discrimination, however, prevailed due to society’s norms based on traditional customs and rules of ethnic groups and religious communities that perpetuated inequalities.
-For example, although the formal law attributes equal rights for all children in cases of inheritance, the customary law across different communities denies those rights to many children.
 The land-tenure law recognizes equal rights for men and women to access the land, yet it also recognizes the customary law that favors men as a way of acquiring tenure rights.
+There were legal restrictions to women’s employment in the same occupations and industries as men.

 Birth Registration: Citizenship is derived by birth within the country or from citizen parents.
 Birth registration does not occur automatically at hospitals; parents must register births with a notary.
 Lack of registration resulted in denial of public services, including education.

-Education: Most school-aged children frequently remained at home because schools opened only intermittently due to strikes by teachers.
+Education: Most school-age children frequently remained at home because schools opened only intermittently due to teacher strikes.
+From March to October, children remained at home because of the COVID-19 pandemic.
+Public schools did not offer remote classes.

 Child Abuse: There are no laws regarding child abuse specifically.
-Violence against children was widespread but seldom reported to authorities.
+Violence against children was thought to be widespread but seldom reported to authorities.

-Early and Forced Marriage: The legal minimum age of marriage is 16 for both genders.
-Early and forced marriage occurred among all ethnic groups.
+Child, Early, and Forced Marriage: The legal minimum age of marriage is 16 for both genders.
+Child, early, and forced marriage occurred among all ethnic groups.
 Girls who fled arranged marriages often were trafficked into commercial sex.
 The buying and selling of child brides also occurred.
 There were no government efforts to mitigate the problems.
 According to UNICEF, 6 percent of all girls were married by age 15 and 24 percent by age 18.

-Sexual Exploitation of Children: There is a statutory rape law prohibiting sex with a person younger than age 16.
+Sexual Exploitation of Children: The minimum age for consensual sex is 18 for both boys and girls.
+A statutory rape law prohibits sex with a person younger than age 16.
 The rape law carries a penalty for conviction of two to 12 years in prison.
 The law also prohibits child pornography.
 The law criminalizes commercial sexual exploitation of children and prescribes penalties of three to 15 years’ imprisonment and the confiscation of any proceeds from the crime.
 When pedophilia and sexual harassment were reported, police at times blamed victims.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

-Displaced Children: The national nongovernmental organization (NGO) Association of the Friends of Children estimated up to 500 children, mostly from neighboring Guinea, lived on the streets of urban centers including Bissau, Bafata, and Gabu.
-The government provided no services to street children.
-The government worked with Senegal to return 171 children sent to Quranic schools in Senegal back to Guinea-Bissau.
+Displaced Children: The national nongovernmental organization Association of the Friends of Children estimated up to 500 children, mostly from neighboring Guinea, lived on the streets of urban centers including Bissau, Bafata, and Gabu.
+The government provided no services to street children during the year.
+The government worked with Senegal to return 158 children sent to Quranic schools in Senegal back to Guinea-Bissau.
 These children usually ended up begging and being mistreated.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.